Whether you love it or hate it, the relationship between your gym and your members is vital.

 How to Evaluate Membership Software for Your Gym

-Similar to any major business decision, you’ll want to do some homework and carefully weigh your options.
+You’ll need to weigh your options as you would any major business decision.
 Here’s some of our best tips and tricks of the trade—all with the goal of making it easier for you to run a thriving facility.

 First, figure out your needs.

-Note processes, owners, and any current technologies involved in the day-to-day.
-You’ll want to make sure your bases are covered when updating business techs, and that systems play well with one another if replacing an existing process.
+Document all the processes, owners, and any current technologies involved in the day-to-day.
+You’ll want to make sure you cover all your bases when updating business technology.
+Enure that your systems will play well with one another if replacing an existing process.

 Do your homework.

-Third-party software evaluation websites are ideal for finding information and reviews about top options all in one place.
+Third-party software websites are ideal for evaluating your options.
+They will include information and reviews about top options all in one place.
 Sites like Capterra offer a collection of solutions, in this case, categorized as “club management software.”
 Check out what’s available, and make a short list of those that seem most relevant to your business.
 From there, you can start comparisons and trials.

 Another tried-and-true homework strategy: ask your network.
 What are other gym owners using, and are they happy with it?